varvaruk-v/Crypt-file/README.md

 # Cryptor

-ShowIP is a Python tool that shows your IP and the DNS server you use.
+Cryptor is a Python tool that can encrypt(decrypt) text/file or hide text in PNG.
-You can also view information about any IP address or domain.

 ## Installation